iamLUCISTAR/AuthService/README.md

 - Sending alert mails for each action performed.
 - Retrieving number of users based on organization and roles with filters such as from and to date.

-Django REST framework was used to develop the project to keep the application scalable and easily maintainable.
+Django REST framework was used to develop the project to keep the application scalable and maintainable.

 ## DB design
 4 tables as mentioned in the requirements with necessary contstraint and keys have been modeled.
 In addition to it a